right furniture

 Sofas and Chairs

-Choose clean-lined pieces in neutral tones, upholstered in plush fabrics like velvet or performance linen.
+For sofas, chairs, sectionals, ottomans, be sure to choose clean-lined pieces in neutral tones, upholstered in plush fabrics like velvet or performance linen.
 Add texture with throws or cushions in contrasting materials.

 Tables and Storage